 The "Rest of the World" acronym pertains to a variety of the Defender designed for export outside of the Western world.
-The 300Tdi was replaced in 1998 by the Td5 due to EU emissions.
-The MOD was concerned that the electronics of the Td5 would be susceptible to EMP weapons, so the 300Tdi was continued to be produced for the export market.
+The 300Tdi was replaced in 1998 by the Td5 due to EU emissions, but the 300Tdi was continued to be produced for the export market.
 It was produced up until 2006 when all vehicles were changed to the "Puma" engine, whereby a lot were left surplus in the UK.

 This vehicle, he told me, was one of only 20 unused 2006 ROW 300Tdis left in existence.
 You see adverts for them every now and then, but it appears that the last chances of owning a virtually brand new ultimate expedition vehicle has since disappeared.
 The last "delivery miles" ROW spec Defender I saw was in late 2012; waiting to be sent overseas.
 Land Rover Owner magazine ran a buyers guide feature on one in December 2009 priced at £21,269 from Nene Overland, but even they and Foley cannot not find them these days.

 Of course there are personal preferences to what makes the ultimate expedition vehicle.
 In my opinion, it is a 2004 110 Station Wagon 300Tdi ROW LHD.

 The LHD preference to me is simple maths seeing that 72% of the world drives on the right, so LHD would be pretty handy for an expedition vehicle...!